-By eating animal-based proteins, you will not obtain all of its dietary collagen, so it is better to make bone broth to extract those nutrients from the bones of the animal.
+By eating only animal-based proteins, you will not obtain all of its dietary collagen.
+It is better to make bone broth to extract those nutrients from the bones of the animal.
 In general, the collagen supplement that we’re actually getting derived from the bones, cartilage and the tendons of animals.
-Most of the collagen in a supplement are mostly from bovine but you can also find it from marine based sources.
+Most of the collagen in a supplement are mostly from bovine.
+You can also find it from marine based sources.
 With a hectic life, it is almost impossible to cook bone broth every day to get all the collagen that we need so supplement is the next best option.
 Hydrolysed collagen dissolves really well into either hot or cold beverages so it’s extremely versatile

 As we age, our natural collagen production begins to slow down at a relatively early age.
 We usually experience lower collagen production around age 25, which makes early prevention of collagen depletion a very important issue.
 A decreased collagen can be also affected by other factors such as hormonal imbalance, stressful lifestyle, leaky gut syndrome or digestive issues.
 All these conditions will naturally slow down the body’s ability to produce collagen.
 Having a diet that is high in sugar and processed foods, exposure to environmental or food-based toxicity, nutritional deficiencies and aging also slow down the production of collagen.